RakhithJK/jgm-pandoc-wiki/User-contributed-templates.md

 - [Simple example on how to write a thesis in markdown with Pandoc](https://github.com/mabl/pandoc-thesis)
 - [Boilerplate for writing a paper with Markdown/Latex and Pandoc](https://github.com/davecap/markdown-latex-boilerplate)
 - [md2latex](https://bitbucket.org/zuline/md2latex) is a collection of templates and scripts which are designed to allow you to write in APA 6 style using Markdown and to convert to APA 6 Style in LaTeX.
+- [Pandoc Project Boilerplate](https://github.com/juh2/pandoc-project-boilerplate) This is the boilerplate to produce a book and an ebook with Pandoc.

 # E-books
 - [Pandoc Markdown ebook template](https://github.com/evangoer/pandoc-ebook-template)